aroo530/Storefront-Backend/README.md

         edit status of order PUT: http://localhost:3000/orders
         delete order DELETE: http://localhost:3000/orders/:user_id

+### database schema and relationships
+#### buisness rules:
+    we have one many to many relationship between orders and products carts was created

+    every user has one order
+    every order has one user
+    every order has one or more products every product has one or more orders every product has one category
+    every category has one or more products

+    USERS:
+        id SERIAL PRIMARY KEY
+        first_name VARCHAR(255) NOT NULL
+        last_name VARCHAR(255) NOT NULL
+        password VARCHAR(255) NOT NULL
+    PRODUCTS:
+        id SERIAL PRIMARY KEY
+        name VARCHAR(255) NOT NULL
+        price INTEGER NOT NULL
+        category VARCHAR(255)
+    ORDERS:
+        id SERIAL PRIMARY KEY
+        user_id INTEGER NOT NULL
+        status VARCHAR(255) NOT NULL
+        FOREIGN KEY (user_id) REFERENCES users(id)
+    CARTS:
+        id SERIAL PRIMARY KEY
+        FOREIGN KEY (order_id) REFERENCES orders(id)
+        FOREIGN KEY (product_id) REFERENCES products(id)
+        quantity INTEGER NOT NULL

 ### don't forget the "yarn" command to install the packages